jdsingh122918/how-to-rust/enums/README.md

 # `match` Control Flow operator

 `match` is used to compare values against a series of pattern and execute code against it.
 They are also exhaustive in nature.
 The compile will complain if we are accounting for all the options.
 The `_` placeholder is used for defualt cases when nothing else matches.

+# `if let`

+The `if let` syntax allows the user to combine `if` and `let` in a less verbose way to handle values that match one pattern while ignoring the rest.